-This plot will show you how to create an interval plot from raw data and indexed data.
+This blog will show you how to create an interval plot from raw data and indexed data.

 If you would like to work through these steps with me, download Interval_Plot_Sample_Data.zip file, extract the contents and open the OPJ file.